kyma-project/lifecycle-manager/docs/starting-operator-with-webhooks.md

 # Enabling Webhooks in Kyma Operator

 To make local testing easier, webhooks are disabled by default.
-To enable webhooks running with the operator, you will have to change some kustomization.yaml files as well as introduce a flag that will enable the webhook server:
+To enable webhooks running with the operator, you will have to change some kustomization.yaml files as well as introduce a flag that will enable the webhook server.
+For further information, please also checkout the [kubebuilder tutorial](https://book.kubebuilder.io/cronjob-tutorial/running-webhook.html)

 In `config/crd/kustomization.yaml`: